asilvabe/asilvabe/README.md

 # Hi there 👋, I'm Alejandro

 I am a software developer with a passion for creating and improving tools that solve problems and make people's lives easier, more beautiful, and more comfortable.
-My main focus is web application development with Laravel and VueJS.
+My main focus is web application development with [Laravel](https://laravel.com/), [Livewire](https://laravel-livewire.com/) and [AlpineJS](https://alpinejs.dev/).

 ### Things I code with
 <p>🧙‍♂️ Backend</p>